Arvanu

 NPLabs: from fragmented operations to a live regulated platform.

-This is currently the main public case study behind Arvanu.
-I would rather show one real project with detail than dilute the site with broad claims that a buyer cannot inspect.
+This is the main public case study behind Arvanu.
+I would rather show one real project properly than pad the page with broad claims nobody can verify.

 Snapshot